benjamintillett/chitter-nodeV3/README.md

 Node chat
 ==========

+In progress!!!

-A simple chat application written in node
+A chat application written in node using web sockets mongodb and angular.js.

 Skills learnt/used
 -----------------